Success of digital adiabatic simulation with large Trotter step: Previous works

 \section{Previous works}

-In this section, we elaborate on the preliminaries about digital adiabatic simulation, and how the argument of effective Hamiltonian can help to provide a better upper bound of fidelity error.
+In this section, we elaborate on the preliminaries about digital adiabatic simulation, then we demonstrate how the argument of effective Hamiltonian can help to provide a better upper bound of fidelity error, and how it efficiently describes the interplay between the adiabatic process and Trotterization procedure.

-Given a slow-evolving time-independent Hamiltonian: $\hat{H}(t) = (1-t/T)\cdot H_{i} + t/T\cdot H_{f}$~\footnote{This linear interpolation is not the only possible choice, but we focus on this model throughout the explicit calculations in this work.} with the initial state $|\psi_{i}\rangle$ set as one of the ground state of $H_{i}$, the evolution operator of the entire process $t\in [0,T]$ is:
+Given a slow-evolving time-independent Hamiltonian: $\hat{H}(t) = (1-t/T)H_{i} + (t/T) H_{f}$~\footnote{This linear interpolation is not the only possible choice, but we focus on this model throughout the explicit calculations in this work.} with the initial state $|\psi_{i}\rangle$ set as one of the ground state of $H_{i}$, the evolution operator of the entire process $t\in [0,T]$ is

-If the spectral gap of $\hat{H}(t)$ doesn't close during evolution $t\in [0,T]$ and the evolution is slow enough, then the adiabatic theorem asssures that:
+Here we set $\hbar = 1$.
+If the spectral gap of $\hat{H}(t)$ doesn't close during evolution $t\in [0,T]$ and the evolution is slow enough, then the adiabatic theorem ensures that